Krishnamurthy Subramanian

-Krishnamurthy Venkata Subramanian (born May 5, 1971) is an Indian economist who served as the 17th Chief Economic Adviser to the Government of India.
+Krishnamurthy Venkata Subramanian (born 5 May 1971) is an Indian economist who served as the 17th Chief Economic Advisor to the Government of India.
 Subramanian is a leading expert on economic policy, banking and corporate governance, who was the youngest Chief Economic Advisor to the Government of India, serving from 2018 to 2021.
-He has been appointed to the post of India's Executive Director at the IMF, with effect from November 1, 2022.
+He has been appointed to the post of India's Executive Director at the IMF, with effect from November 1, 2022 and served their 4 May 2025 .He has been unexpectedly recalled from his post as India’s Executive Director (ED) at the International Monetary Fund (IMF), six months before his three-year term was set to conclude.
+The recall, approved by the Appointments Committee of the Cabinet (ACC), was announced in an order dated April 30, 2025, and took immediate effect.